 8. The Challenger

 Strength: Eights can be powerful and effective leaders who use their abilities and control with intentions to seek justice and protection for the weak.
-This desire to finally regain control over themselves can be the make-or-break factor when an Eight is deciding whether or not to seek treatment for substance abuse.
+This desire to finally regain control over themselves can be the make-or-break factor when an Eight is deciding whether or not to seek treatment for Addiction.

 Challenge: In order for an Eight to break their denial and take back control over their body from the disease of addiction, they must first be willing to process trauma, suppressed issues, and other emotional concepts.
 This can be a difficult burden to release: “As they want to avoid feeling or showing weakness, Eights use denial as a defense mechanism…Some Eights are aware of when these feelings are occurring, but will very rarely choose to show these feelings to others.”